easystreetgames/Rob-Harris-Portfolio/React Script Reference/objects.md

 ### Parameters
 - id, x, y, width, height, alpha, etc (basic shape parameters)
 - rotation (float): rotation in degrees
-- src / source (string): path or key to the image to display (default: "esg-icon")
+- src / source (string): key of the image to display (default: "esg-icon")

 ### Note
 - natural width and height of the image are used if not specified